polkadot-js/apps/README.md

 A Portal into the Polkadot and Substrate networks.
 Provides a view and interaction layer from a browser.

-This can be accessed as a hosted application via [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/) to explorer any of the supported chains
+This can be accessed as a hosted application via [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/) to explorer any of the supported Polkadot and Substrate chains

 ## overview